 Aerospace Science course work relates to different themes.
-Examples include a milestones in aviation, the science of flight, and the exploration of space.
+Examples include milestones in aviation, the science of flight, cultural studies and the exploration of space.
 Leadership Development stresses responsibility, self-discipline, self-confidence, and communicative skills development through practical lab experience in planning, instructing, and motivating fellow classmates.
-To enhance classroom learning, students participate in extracurricular and social activities such as field trips, color guard, model rocketry and dining-outs.
+To enhance classroom learning, students participate in extracurricular and social activities such as field trips, color guard, community service, and military events.

 Air Force Junior ROTC is a combined social studies, applied science, and leadership development course sponsored by the United States Government.
 The Air Force establishes the curriculum and furnishes all text material.
-The aerospace science portion of the course is usually presented two days a week.
-The leadership development is presented two days a week.
-The last day of the school week is dedicated towards wellness.
-Students will participate in physical & mental fitness activities to include individual exercises & team sports.
+Forty percent of the curriculum focuses on aerospace science, forty percent is on leadership development and the remaining twenty percent is wellness.
+One day a week is normally devoted to drill and marching and Fridays are normally dedicated to wellness where students will participate in physical & mental fitness activities.